-Add to the change and upheaval of home working for the first time, with the national panic of the virus, and this may be too much for some.
+Add to the change and upheaval of home working, with the national panic of the virus, and this may be too much for some.
 However, we are here to help!
 We have put together a list of tips, tricks and advice for staying calm, and looking after your mental health, as well as physical, in such an anxious time.

 If you are worried about working from home, here are some general points about helping your mental health: